On the Stellar Populations of Galaxies at z=9-11: The Growth of Metals and Stellar Mass at Early Times: Constraining Stellar Population Posteriors with Prospector

 Our fiducial physical model consists of 14 free parameters describing the contribution of stars, gas and dust (Table~\ref{tab:parameters}).
 While not all 14 parameters are constrained by the photometric data, the use of a highly flexible model together with physically motivated priors prevents the results from being overinterpreted.
 Therefore, the choice of the priors is important.
 As we show in Section~\ref{sec:mass_growth}, a key conclusion of the paper is that the inferred early mass growth of galaxies heavily depends on the prior on the SFH.

 In our fiducial runs, we adopt the \texttt{EAZY} posterior (Section~\ref{sec:sample}; F21) as a prior for the photometric redshift or fix the redshift to the spectroscopic redshift $z_{\rm spec}$ when available.
-Three galaxies have a spectroscopic redshift: EGS-6811 with $z_{\rm spec}=8.678$ \citep{zitrin15}, EGS-44164 with $z_{\rm spec}=8.665$ (Larson et al., in prep), GOODSN-35589 with $z_{\rm spec}=10.957$ \citep{oesch16,jiang20_lya}.
-We model the chemical-enrichment histories of the galaxies with a delta function, i.e., assuming that all stars within the galaxy have the same metal content with scaled-Solar abundances.
-This assumption does not affect our results since we only .
+Three galaxies have a spectroscopic redshift: EGS-6811 with $z_{\rm spec}=8.678$ \citep{zitrin15}, EGS-44164 with $z_{\rm spec}=8.665$ (Larson et al., submitted), GOODSN-35589 with $z_{\rm spec}=10.957$ \citep{oesch16,jiang20_lya}.
+The main motivation for us to assume the \texttt{EAZY} posterior as redshift prior is that it allows us to focus on posterior sampling on the stellar population part instead of the redshift space (\texttt{Prospector} is a rather expensive to run in terms of time) and also to propagate the redshift uncertainty into the \texttt{Prospector} modeling.
+We model the chemical enrichment histories of the galaxies with a delta function, i.e., assuming that all stars within the galaxy have the same metal content with scaled-Solar abundances.
 This single metallicity is varied with a prior that is uniform in $\log(Z/Z_{\odot})$ between $-2.0$ and 0.19, where $Z_{\odot}=0.0142$ \citep{asplund09}.

-One of the key strengths of the SED fitting code \texttt{Prospector} is the possibility to adopt flexible star-formation histories (SFHs).
+One of the key strengths of the SED fitting code \texttt{Prospector} is the possibility to adopt flexible SFHs.
 Specifically, we adopt SFHs in our fiducial model, which do \textit{not} assume a certain shape with time\footnote{Since our fiducial SFHs are not a parametric function of $t$, these SFHs are sometimes also called non-parametric.} and are simply partitioned into time bins.
 The SFHs are characterized by the ratios of the SFRs in adjacent time bins.
 There are 5 free parameters for 6 time bins in addition to the total stellar mass.
 Furthermore, we also explore a parametric, delayed-$\tau$ model (two free parameters).
 Details about the SFH prior are given in Section~\ref{subsec:prior_sfh}.
 For the total stellar mass $M_{\star}$, we assume a flat prior in log-space in the range of $6<\log(M_{\star}/M_{\odot})<12$.
 Throughout this work, the stellar mass $M_{\star}$ denotes the integral of the SFH, i.e. it is the mass of all stars ever formed.